tinymce/tinymce-docs/_includes/release-notes/51known-issues.md

 #### Workaround
 The only known workaround for the autocompleter at the moment is to press space and then press backspace to trigger the autocompleter to activate.

+### Text Patterns plugin: Limited functionality on Android devices

+#### Issue
+The text pattern plugin will not to apply bold or italics if the text pattern is immediately followed by a space on Android devices.
+The Text Patterns plugin relies on the [autocompleter API]({{site.baseurl}}/ui-components/autocompleter/) and keypress events, which do not work on Android.
+Android intercepts content and processes content prior to insertion into the editor

+#### Workaround
+Press _Enter_ or _Return_ immediately after entering the text pattern.

+### Spell Checker Pro plugin: Unexpected behavior on Android devices

+#### Issue
+When selecting a correction, the original word will be duplicated and inserted at the selection point.
+Such as `Anddddroid` might be replaced with `Anddd Andddroid droid`.

+#### Workaround
+No known workaround at the time of release.

 ### UI elements may render behind the keyboard on iOS 12 devices